Inexpensive Weekend Getaway

 Some of Cumberland Valley’s quirky museums include:

-• Cumberland Valley Railroad Museum, Shippensburg: Located inside a renovated 1956 Penn Central 50-foot boxcar, the museum features artifacts representing the histories of the Cumberland Valley, Penn Central, and Contrail Railroads and how these railroads impacted the region.
+• Cumberland Valley Railroad Museum, Shippensburg: Located inside a renovated 1956 Penn Central 50-foot boxcar, the museum features artifacts representing the histories of the Cumberland Valley, Penn Central, and Conrail Railroads and how these railroads impacted the region.

 • Rolls Royce Foundation & Museum, Mechanicsburg: This 5,000-square-foot facility holds a changing collection of Rolls Royce and Bentley motorcars.
 Guests can enjoy a hands-on experience.
 They are welcome to open the doors and check out the interior of the cars to see and appreciate the quality craftsmanship of these vehicles.